How to prepare to a Zoom virtual presentation: quick tutorial and recommendations

 There are technical details to set it up, but the stream deck helps you create more than ‘sharing a screen’ with your PowerPoint in Zoom.

-- You can program any video, picture, or graphic to pop up whenever you need it.
+- You can program any video, picture, or graphic to pop up whenever necessary.

 - You can easily illustrate important points or bring up some talking points you need to text on the screen.